kindtek/devels-playground/README.md

 # Easy WSL Dev Setup

-## Set up your Windows 10+ dev environment with WSL, Github, VSCode, Docker Desktop, Windows Terminal (with upgraded Powershell) all with one of line code. macOS will be supported soon
+## Set up your Windows 10+ dev environment with Github, VSCode, Docker Desktop, Windows Terminal (with upgraded Powershell), etc. Take a fresh (or not) Windows environment and a suite of dev tools will be installed with only a few keystrokes.
+More updates coming soon including macOS support.
 &nbsp;

 ## More info and screenshots to come.
 For now, run the following command in any terminal